skytreader/vague-rants/docs/2-host-vars-and-templates.markdown

 in a cluster, it is not uncommon to find them differ in subtle ways while being generally similar in structure.
 This makes them a good candidate for templating.

+A template has a host of parameters but perhaps the most common is `src` and `dest`. `src` is evaluated relative to the directory containing the playbook.
+It is recommended to always specify absolute paths for `dest`.

 Note that you can still refer to host vars inside of templates.

 **Demonstration/Exercise:** Your remote should have (had) the text file